HeliosRider/credit-risk-classification/README.md

 ### Summary

 - The model seems to perform perfectly with the healthy loan class, but slightly less with the high-risk loan class, as indicated by the lower precision and recall.
-However, the overall performance remains quite strong
+However, the overall performance remains quite strong.

-- Depending on the use case, the company may want to focus on improving recall for the high-risk loan class, especially if false negatives (missing high-risk loans) could lead to significant financial problems
+- Depending on the use case, the company may want to focus on improving recall for the high-risk loan class, especially if false negatives (missing high-risk loans) could lead to significant financial problems.

 - Overall results indicate that the model has performed well, evident by the high accuracy score of 99%.
-Based on the high accurracy score of the model, I deem the model a success and recommend it for use by the company
+Based on the high accurracy score of the model, I deem the model a success and recommend it for use by the company.